platformsh/platformsh-docs/src/frameworks/drupal8/lando.md

 ---
 title: "Using Lando for local Drupal development"
 weight: 8
-sidebarTitle: "Lando "
+sidebarTitle: "Lando"

-description: |
-  <a href="/gettingstarted/local/lando/">Lando</a> is a local development platform that works well with Platform.sh.
-Once installed locally it is a simple matter to create an approximate equivalent of your Platform.sh environment for development.<br><br>

-  If using Drupal 8 there is a <a href="https://docs.devwithlando.io/tutorials/drupal8.html"><code>drupal8</code></a> recipe available that is a good starting point for your site.
 ---

+[Lando](/development/local/lando.md) is a local development platform that works well with Platform.sh.
+Once installed locally it is a simple matter to create an approximate equivalent of your Platform.sh environment for development.

+If using Drupal 8 there is a [`drupal8`](https://docs.devwithlando.io/tutorials/drupal8.html) recipe available that is a good starting point for your site.

 ## Setting up the Lando environment